Recent developments on Oka manifolds: Degeneration of in Stein fibrations

+\begin{remark} In Theorem \ref{th:limitfibre1} we can replace the base $\C$ by an arbitrary open Riemann surface $M$ and find a surjective holomorphic submersion $X\to M$ from a Stein threefold $X$ with generic fibre $\C^2$ which degenerates over each point in a given closed discrete subset $P$ of $M$.
+Indeed, it suffices to choose $\phi_t(z_1,z_2)=(z_1,h(t)z_2)$ in \eqref{eq:Xt}, where $h$ is a holomorphic function on $M$ whose zero locus equals $P$.
+Precomposing $\phi_t$ by a family of automorphisms $\psi_t:\C^2\to\C^2$ depending holomorphically on $t\in M$ one can also obtain limiting fibres over the points in $P$ with different number of connected components. \end{remark}

-In the proof of Theorem \ref{th:limitfibre1} we used dilations in one coordinate direction of a suitably chosen Fatou--Bieberbach domain $\Omega\subset\C^2$ which intersects the complex line $z_2=0$ but does not contain it.
-One may ask whether a similar phenomenon can be achieved by using dilations $z\mapsto tz$ for $t\in\C^*$ and $z\in\C^2$.
+In the proof of Theorem \ref{th:limitfibre1} we used dilatations in a coordinate direction of a suitably chosen Fatou--Bieberbach domain $\Omega\subset\C^2$ which intersects the complex line $z_2=0$ but does not contain it.
+One may ask whether a similar phenomenon can be achieved by using dilatations $z\mapsto tz$ for $t\in\C^*$ and $z\in\C^2$.
 The following result shows that this is not the case.